mitshah1207/cooper/README.md

 ## Toilet
 - Usually goes twice per day and can last 10-12 hours comfortably without problem.
 Well toilet trained.
-- Poos twice often during a walk (morning) and maybe once at night.
+- Poos twice often during a walk (morning) and usually once at night.
 - No accidents at home, however the first 1-2 times he is in a new home setting he will attempt to urine mark (possibly as he's uncastrated). **Take off when going outside!**

 ## Play